 We maintain deferred compensation plans for Outside Directors (the "Director Deferred Compensation Plans").
 Under the Director Deferred Compensation Plans, Outside Directors may elect to defer their Board and Committee chair retainers and Committee meeting fees.
 Deferred amounts are credited during a calendar quarter to an interest-bearing income account or a stock unit account in accordance with the director's prior election.
 Amounts credited to an income account bear interest at the prime rate in effect at the beginning of each calendar quarter.
-Amounts credited to a stock unit account are deemed invested in phantom units for shares of our Class A Common Stock and Class B Common Stock on the first day of the calendar quarter following the quarter in which the amounts are credited to the stock unit account are converted into phantom units, these credited amounts bear interest at the prime rate in effect at the bear first day.
-Until the amounts credited to the beginning of the relevant calendar quarter.
+Amounts credited to a stock unit account are deemed invested in phantom units for shares of our Class A Common Stock and Class B Common Stock on the first day of the calendar quarter following the quarter in which the amounts are credited, with the number of shares calculated based on the closing market prices on that first day.
+Until the amounts credited to the stock unit account are converted into phantom units, these credited amounts bear interest at the prime rate in effect at the beginning of the relevant calendar quarter.